 “Facility Capital Fund” means the fund established by the Tenant for the Facility as provided in Section 12(b) hereof for Facility Capital Projects pursuant to this Lease.

-“Facility Event” means any event held at the Facility, including concerts, speaking engagements, conferences, hospitality events, functions, banquets and fan activities for which advance ticket sales for entry to the Facility Event are available.
-Customer cover charges for entry to all or any part of the Facility shall not be deemed an advance ticket sale.
+“Facility Event” means any event held at the Facility, including concerts, speaking engagements, conferences, hospitality events, functions, banquets and fan activities for which ticket sales for entry to the Facility Event are available.
+Customer cover charges imposed by Subtenants for entry to all or any part of the Facility shall not be deemed a ticket sale.
 A Landlord Event shall be deemed a Facility Event.

 “Facility LED Screen” means, collectively, one or more LED Screens constructed as part of the Facility, as set forth in the Plans and Specifications for the Live!
 Component, as such terms are defined in the Development Agreement.